Gaines' Denmark

 Gaines' Denmark (foaled 1851) was one of the most influential stallions in the development of the American Saddlebred.

 Life

-Gaines' Denmark was foaled in 1851.
-He was a black stallion with two white hind socks, sired by Denmark and out of a mare known as the Stevenson mare.
+Gaines' Denmark was foaled in 1851 in Bardstown, Kentucky.
+He was a black stallion with two white hind socks, sired by the Thoroughbred stallion Denmark out of a part-bred mare known as the "Stevenson mare".
 Gaines' Denmark sired four influential sons: Washington Denmark, Diamond Denmark, Star Denmark, and Sumpter Denmark.

-Upon the start of the American Civil War, Gaines' Denmark was put into a cavalry troop led by Confederate General John Hunt Morgan.
+Upon the start of the American Civil War in 1861, offspring of Gaines' Denmark were put into a cavalry troop led by Confederate General John Hunt Morgan.
 Although Gaines' Denmark survived the war, he did not accomplish much as a sire after it.
 Prior to the war, he was used as a show horse.
-Today, he is considered one of the progenitors of the modern American Saddlebred.
+Today, he is considered one of the progenitors of the American Saddlebred horse breed.

+As a stud, Gaines' Denmark first caught the attention of American Saddlebred Horse Association founder and president John B. Castleman in 1857.
+Castleman, then a 16-year-old teenager, purchased a 3-year-old, "three-fourths Thoroughbred" gelding named Lightfoot that was sired by Gaines' Denmark out of "a mare by Boston".
+With the assistance of Isaac Byrd, an enslaved African American who was owned by Castleman's family, Castleman trained Lightfoot to be a "saddle" show horse, and entered him into a local horse show.
+The horse fetched an "unprecedented price", and Castleman became further interested in Gaines' Denmark as a foundational sire for the Saddlebred.

+Gaines' Denmark was owned and bred by Edward P. Gaines, a breeder of "saddle horses" who lived near Georgetown, Kentucky and Lexington, Kentucky.